Introduction

 Ans: A Principal Employer must conduct regular safety inspections, provide necessary safety equipment and training, and ensure compliance with safety regulations.

-Q10: How can a Principal Employer handle disputes with contract laborers?
+Q10: How can a Principal Employer handle disputes with contract labourers?

 Ans: The Principal Employer should have a grievance redressal mechanism in place to address and resolve disputes promptly.
-This may involve discussions with the contractor and, if necessary, involving relevant labor authorities.
+This may involve discussions with the contractor and, if necessary, involving relevant labour authorities.

 You May Read Also :